SEC540: Cloud Security and DevSecOps Automation

 The Cloud Moves Fast.
 Automate to Keep Up

 "BEST class I have ever taken at SANS.
 This is one of those courses where I can log into work after class ends and immediately start applying into my daily tasks and responsibilities.
-I already went on my team's Slack channel and told them this needs to be the next class they take."- Brian Esperanza, Teradata
+I already went on my team's Slack channel and told them this needs to be the next class they take." - Brian Esperanza, Teradata

 "Every single person I've sent to class has loved it.
 It's been transformational for them because it goes beyond security concepts and teaches how modern operations and DevOps works.
 It's also impactful sending developers (who are not working in cloud yet) because they want to develop in cloud and get into concepts like Infrastructure as Code." - Brett Cumming

-• Partner with DevOps and engineering teams to inject security into automated pipelines
+• Partner with DevOps and engineering teams to inject security into automated pipelines and earlier into the development process

 • Understand how DevOps works and identify keys to success